jolie-png/insight-board/replit.md

 # Overview
+Hi :)

-FeedbackFlow is a full-stack feedback management system that allows users to submit, track, and analyze feedback.
+Insightoard is a full-stack feedback management system that allows users to submit, track, and analyze feedback.
 The application features a dashboard for viewing analytics, a submission form for new feedback, and comprehensive management tools for organizing and responding to user feedback.
 It includes sentiment analysis, categorization, and real-time analytics with interactive charts.

-# User Preferences

-Preferred communication style: Simple, everyday language.

 # System Architecture